ni/niveristand-custom-device-handbook/CONTRIBUTING.md

-# Contributing to niveristand-telemetry-custom-device
+# Contributing to niveristand-custom-device-handbook

 Contributions to niveristand-custom-device-handbook are welcome from all!

-niveristand-telemetry-custom-device is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/niveristand-custom-device-handbook/).
+niveristand-custom-device-handbook is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/niveristand-custom-device-handbook/).

-niveristand-telemetry-custom-device follows a pull-request model for development.
+niveristand-custom-device-handbook follows a pull-request model for development.
 If you wish to contribute, you will need to create a GitHub account, fork this project, push a branch with your changes to your project, and then submit a pull request.